aqilmarwan/attentionDM/README.md

 ## Overview

-This is a pytorch implementation of the paper "attentionDM: A Tiny and Accurate implementation of Post Training Quantisation with Self-attention on Diffusion Models".
+This is a pytorch implementation of the paper "PTQ-AttnDM: An Enhanced implementation of Post Training Quantisation with Self-attention on Diffusion Models".

 ## Features